The Rev. Daniel F. Graves, B.A. (York, 1994, hons. 1999), M.Div. (Trinity College, 2007), Th.M. (Trinity College, 2017)

 Fr.
 Graves is also deeply dedicated to the ministry of healing, having served for many years on the Bishop’s Committee on Healing.
 He lectures widely on the healing ministry, having been invited to give retreats and workshops for seminaries, dioceses and parishes in Canada and as far away as Florida and Jamaica.
 He is the editor and compiler of Prayers for Healing from the Anglican Tradition (Toronto: Anglican Book Centre, 2010).

 Fr.
 Graves is actively involved in the wider life of the Diocese, currently serving on the Diocesan Response Team.
 He has previously served on several diocesan boards, committees and commissions, including the Diocesan Archives Committee, the Archbishop’s Committee on Healing, the Hong Kong – Jamaica – Toronto Continuing Indaba Encounter, and the Archbishop’s Pastoral Response Advisory Commission.
+He is the Anglican/Lutheran representative on the Faith-Based Advisory Commission for the Bereavement Authority of Ontario (BAO).

 The Reverend Colin Bowler